Egypt's former President Mohammed Morsi dies in court, state TV reports | DW | 17.06.2019

 Read more: Is Egypt heading toward another uprising?

-His defense minister, current President Abdel-Fattah el-Sissi, took power and cemented his rule in subsequent elections.
-Morsi and many other members of the Brotherhood were arrested in the crackdown that followed.
+His then-defense minister and army chief, current President Abdel-Fattah el-Sissi, took power and was subsequently elected president.
+Morsi and thousands of other members of the Brotherhood were jailed in the crackdown that followed.

 The former president has faced court several times since then on charges that include spying for Iran and Qatar, and plotting terror attacks.
 Monday's session was part of a retrial over allegations of espionage with Palestinian militant group Hamas.